How to Introduce Your Pets to Your Baby - Baby Chick

 5. Keep Calm

-Just as you wait for your pets to calm down when you arrive home, you or your partner holding the baby must be in a calm state.
+As you wait for your pets to calm down when you arrive home, you or your partner holding the baby must be calm.
 The cat or dog should be allowed to sniff the baby at a distance.
 Eventually, let your cat or dog get closer and closer to the baby.
-Doing this teaches your pet to respect the baby as another pack member/leader.
+Doing this teaches your pet to respect the baby as another pack member/leader.3

-Also, never yell at your dog or cat if she gets too close for comfort.
-You can be firm, but don’t raise your voice with your pets when dealing with your baby.
-It will only frighten your pet and creates a negative association with the baby.
-This is why remaining calm is so important.
-Make sure that you only reward calm and positive behavior.
+Also, never yell at your dog or cat if they get too close for comfort.
+You can be firm but don’t raise your voice with your pets when dealing with your baby.
+It will only frighten your pet and creates a negative association with the baby.6 This is why remaining calm is essential.
+Make sure you only reward calm and positive behavior.

 6. Praise Your Pet

-If your dog or cat behaves nicely around the new baby, be sure to point this good behavior out.
+If your dog or cat behaves nicely around the new baby, point this good behavior out.
 Offer plenty of praise through words and treats.
-Positive reinforcement will encourage good behavior.
+Positive reinforcement will encourage good behavior.5

 Mother-in-the-park-in-autumn-day-000052976102_Large

-You want your dog or cat to know that she’s still a beloved family member.
-Allow your pet to sit by you as you nurse or play with her while you cuddle with your baby.
-And try to spend at least five minutes of solo time daily with your affection-hungry pet.
-A happy cat or dog is usually a well-behaved one.
-When a pet starts acting up, it’s because she’s not getting the same attention she was used to getting.
+You want your dog or cat to know they’re still a beloved family member.
+Allow your pet to sit by you as you nurse or play with them while you cuddle with your baby.
+Try to spend at least five minutes of solo time daily with your affection-hungry pet.7 A happy cat or dog is usually a well-behaved one.
+When a pet starts acting up, it’s because they’re not getting the attention they used to get.4

 Also, stick with your pet’s regular routines as much as possible.
-They need that structure, especially when your home has changed so much.
+They need that structure, especially when your home has changed so much.2

 8. Forget the Size and Breed

-Don’t assume your pet will (or will not) pose a problem because they are small or judge your pet by their breed.
-Many babies have been bitten, scratched, and, unfortunately, even killed by many different breeds.
-A cute little pomeranian killed a baby in California (read the tragic story here).
-I HAVE a Pomeranian and would never think Lola would do such a thing.
+Don’t assume your pet will (or will not) pose a problem because they are small, and don’t judge your pet by their breed.
+Many different breeds have bitten, scratched, and, unfortunately, even killed babies.
+Back in 2000, a cute little pomeranian killed a baby in California.3 I have a Pomeranian and would never think Lola would do such a thing.
 But you never know, so always remain cautious and be in control of your pets.

 Sleeping baby

-If, after working with a professional and on your own, you are still not 100% confident about the safety of your baby with your pet, finding your pet another home to protect the well-being of your child and pet is a step you may have to take.
+If, after working with a professional and on your own, you are still not 100% confident about your baby’s safety with your pet, finding your pet another home to protect the well-being of your child and pet is a step you may have to take.
 It’s a painful step, but your child’s safety should always come first.

 10. Always Supervise